 Our Pittsburgh criminal lawyers know the law.
-The Bill of Rights, contains basic, fundamental rights of individuals on which the government may not impinge.
-Many of these constitutional rights provide protection to Pittsburgh and Pennsylvania criminal defendants in the criminal justice system.
-The Fourteenth Amendment extends substantive due process rights beyond just the federal system to criminal defendants in state courts where the vast majority of criminal trials occur.
-The basic constitutional rights of the criminal defendant permeate every aspect of the criminal justice process.
-If you have been accused of a crime in Pittsburgh or anywhere in the state of Pennsylvania, whether federal, state or local, a seasoned Pittsburgh criminal defense attorney can explain these rights to you and help you to fight for them at every step of the way.
+The Bill of Rights contains basic, fundamental rights of individuals on which the government may not intrude.
+Many of these constitutional rights protect Pittsburgh and Pennsylvania criminal defendants in the criminal justice system.
+The Fourteenth Amendment extends substantive due process rights beyond just the federal system to criminal defendants in state courts where most criminal trials occur.
+The fundamental constitutional rights of the criminal defendant permeate every aspect of the criminal justice process.
+If you have been accused of a crime in Pittsburgh or anywhere in the state of Pennsylvania, whether federal, state, or local, a seasoned Pittsburgh criminal defense attorney can explain these rights to you and help you to fight for them at every step of the way.

 The Sixth Amendment of the US Constitution guarantees the right to an attorney to anyone facing federal criminal charges.
 The 14th Amendment and some state constitutions also afford this right to anyone facing state felony charges.
 Those who are indigent and cannot afford an attorney have the right to have one appointed to them for free.
-Our Pittsburgh criminal attorneys handle so many cases in Pittsburgh and have gained the understanding that many accused of crimes do not know this and also do not understand what the right to an attorney means, when this right attaches or who qualifies for a court-appointed lawyer.
-If you are accused of a serious crime, it is essential that you retain the services of an experienced Pittsburgh criminal defense lawyer to fight for your legal and constitutional rights throughout the criminal justice process.
+Our Pittsburgh criminal attorneys handle so many cases in Pittsburgh.
+They have gained the understanding that many accused of crimes do not know this and also do not understand what the right to an attorney means, when this right attaches or who qualifies for a court-appointed lawyer.
+Suppose you are accused of a serious crime.
+In that case, you must retain the services of an experienced Pittsburgh criminal defense lawyer to fight for your legal and constitutional rights throughout the criminal justice process.

 The Classification of Crimes

 Because the negative behavior regulated by the criminal laws varies from relatively minor to devastatingly violent, crimes are classified into levels or degrees.
 The classification of a crime reflects its seriousness.
 The actual classification of a particular offense varies depending on the jurisdiction.
-If you are questioned about a crime or are accused of or arrested for a crime, you should consult an experienced attorney as early in the process as possible.
-A criminal defense lawyer can explain the particular crime involved and its possible ramifications.
+Suppose you are questioned about a crime or are accused of or arrested for a crime.
+In that case, you should consult an experienced attorney as early in the process as possible.
+A criminal defense lawyer can explain the particular crime involved and its potential ramifications.

 Finding a Job in Pittsburgh after a Criminal Conviction

-If you have been convicted of a crime in Pittsburgh, Greensburg, or any other area in the state of Pennsylvania you may wonder if you will be able to find employment.
+Suppose you have been convicted of a crime in Pittsburgh, Greensburg, or any other area in the state of Pennsylvania.
+In that case, you may wonder if you will be able to find employment.
 Employers are becoming increasingly concerned about knowing whether applicants have criminal records.

 Part of this concern stems from large jury verdicts that have been rendered against employers for negligently hiring people with criminal histories who subsequently caused harm to others while on the job.
 Another concern for Pittsburgh employers relates to whether they will have to disclose the criminal conviction.
 For example, if a company is trying to raise capital, it may need to make certain disclosures to a bank.